frc3512/Robot-2023/README.md

 * `./gradlew build`

-This runs a roboRIO and desktop build and runs the desktop tests.
-This may take a while, so more specific builds (see below) are recommended instead.
+This builds code for the roboRIO and tests (if present), but doesn't deploy it to the robot.

 ### Deploy